darcikhey27/LottoGen/README.md

 # Sinatra Webapp
 Simple web app in wrote with Ruby to teach myself the Sinara framework
+_ app just generates random numbers to simulate the lottery

 ## to run:
 * gem install sinatra --no-ri --no-rdoc
 * gem install thin --no-ri --no-rdoc
+* ruby app.rb

-inatra is the web framework
+sinatra is the web framework
 thin is a small web server